How do I order a test, how long will it take, and what will it cost?

 - There is no charge for pre-analytical assessment, hence any rejected specimens are handled and returned without cost.
 All samples accepted for processing will usually be charged at the full rates specified as we cannot be responsible for assay failures arising from local tissue handling procedures (e.g. excessive fixation / acid de-calcification) beyond our control.

 - Greater than 95% of samples are consistently reported (click here to see live data) within the specified target turn-around times (TATs), but sometimes factors beyond our control mean that tests need to be repeated or that additional information and/or material is required before the analysis can commence.
-Such samples will always be reported as quickly as possible but may exceed target turn round times.
+Such samples will always be reported as quickly as possible, but are likely to exceed these target turnaround times.
 Additionally, some samples may not meet the minimum requirements to be eligible for analysis, meaning that unfortunately they will have to be returned untested.
 To minimise the risk of this, please take a look at our full sample requirements page.